fitnr/taft/readme.md

 ## API

 Taft is designed to use on the command line, but it has a simple API.
 Layouts, partials, helpers can be passed a list of files or globs, or a single filename as a string.
-Data files can be a list of files or javascript objects.
+Javascript objects are also acceptable for the data option.
 ````javascript
 Taft = require('taft');